Igalia/explainers/css/has/invalidation-discussions.md

 | input pseudo-classess in `:has()` | ... |
 | tree structural pseudos in `:has()` | ... |

-By grouping these variations into the two group (allowing/disallowing), we can get possible limitations.
+By grouping these variations into allowing or disallowing group, we can get possible limitations.

 #### What are the basic and important use cases to start?